The Enchanted Marketplace

 One day, as she was wandering through the stalls, she overheard two traders discussing something called "stocks" and "options."
 Intrigued, she decided to learn more.

 (Curious about how Anna's journey began?
-Revisit "Anna and the Options Enigma: An Epic Tale of Wealth and Wonders")
+Revisit the plot "Anna and the Options Enigma: An Epic Tale of Wealth and Wonders")

 The Tale of Stocks: The Golden Bricks